MC | Keynote Speaker | Panel Moderator | Podcast Guest

 03

-Jodie's facilitation expertise is tailor-made for panel moderation.
-She draws out the best from panellists, navigates tricky topics with grace and keeps the conversation focused and engaging.
+Jodie draws the best from panellists, navigates tricky topics with grace, and keeps the conversation focused and engaging.

 Ideal for: Industry panels, governance forums, Q&A sessions, thought leadership events